Happiness (Alexis Jordan song): Background

 After being eliminated from the first season of America's Got Talent in 2006, Jordan began posting videos of herself singing cover songs on YouTube, of which she later became a viral sensation for.
 After receiving a phone call from Stargate, Jordan flew over to New York City to record a few songs with them.
 It was then announced in the press in March 2010 that she had signed to StarRoc/Roc Nation after Jay-Z had noticed her in the studio with Stargate.

 Composition

-Deadmau5 produced "Brazil (2nd Edit)", the instrumental of the song.

 "Happiness" is an upbeat dance-pop song, influenced by house music.
 The song has a "simple, pleasant melody" and has been described as an "upbeat track tinged with full good electronica".
 The music used was Deadmau5's "Brazil (2nd Edit)", which was re-edited for the vocals by Stargate.
 In explaining the song, Jordan revealed it is about "finding love in yourself before you find it in someone else, because a lot of people lose themselves when they fall in love, and they forget who they are, and that's what you've gotta do.
 You've gotta find someone who loves you for you".
 Songwriter Autumn Rowe has said in an interview that "Happiness" has an African influence.